slowdive-x64/mrpond-BlockTheSpotify/README.md

 #### Known Issues and Caveats:
 * Ads Blocking may not work if you had proxy use in network. set Skip_wpad in config.ini to 1 may help.
-* Ads Blockng on system may not work e.g.(windows 7) set WinHttpReadDataFix in config.ini to 1 mayhelp
+* Ads Blocking on system may not work e.g.(windows 7) set WinHttpReadDataFix in config.ini to 1 may help.
 * Built-in AdGuard DNS lookup, maybe cause application slowdown, set AdGuardDNS in config.ini to 0 to turn this feature off.